christiansahlstrom93/weather-widget/README.md

 # Weather widget in React

 A React library that will provide you with a widget that shows weather for the four next days.
+No need for any API keys or sign ups.

 Full [documentation](https://algobook.info/docs/reactjs-weather).